nishantvarma/resources/README.md

 A curated list of resources for computer science, mathematics, physics enthusiasts.
 See Goodreads [shelf](https://www.goodreads.com/review/list/72807383-nishant-varma) and filesystem [tree](tree.txt).
+Also, see some [related](related.md) sites.

 ### Learning Technique